 Cistus, along with Helianthemum, Halimium and Tuberaria, are members of the rock rose family.
 They are native perennials of the Mediterranean, North African and Middle Eastern regions.

-These small evergreen shrubs can be found all over the garrigue here which is what convinced me to plant them in my garden.
+These small evergreen shrubs can be found all over the garrigue here which is what convinced me to plant them in our garden.
 They bloom mostly in April and May with white, rose, pink, or yellow flowers.

 Most Cistus work well on dry chalky, well-drained soil, some need acidic or at least neutral soil.
 They are all quite drought-resistant.
 Some of them will simply shed their leaves if the summer gets too dry.
 They can even survive fires.
 Apparently some Cistus species emit a type of oil that can cause them to combust spontaneously – although probably and preferably not in regular garden environments.
 Some also form mutually beneficial symbiotic associations with various fungi to help them survive in inhospitable soil environments.